IN THE MOUNTAINS OF FIRE

 "Oh, Gaziley!"
 Lufti abandons his breakfast to leap up and hug the other boy, who just stands there with his arms at his sides.
 "I ran away because of you, Gaziley--you inspired me--I knew we'd meet again in Cyran's bands!"
 Then he sees the kid's eyes up close.
 "See, Kiril?
 I told you it's all right for boys to wear eye-liner when we're rebels."

 Then he sees the look in those eyes and he steps back, confused.
 Gaziley pushes him away.
-"Little idiot!" he hisses, his glare as blackened as the jaquar's.
+"Little idiot!" he hisses, his glare as blackened as the jaquar's, and the dark roots of his bleached curls only make him look more wild.
 He hugs himself and stalks away, unconscious of how he sashays, just as he'd been trained, no doubt.

 Without turning to face us he says, "I wear it so that certain...certain persons will recognize me when I kill them.
 Whenever I find them.
 Whenever the chance crops up."
 He storms away to brood.